BET on Independence: The Basic Theory of Binary Expansion Statistics

 \subsection{Binary Interaction Design: Reparametrization of the $2^{d_1} \times 2^{d_2}$ Contingency Table Likelihood}

 We now turn to the case when the contingency table is generated by the binary expansion up to depths $d_1$ and $d_2$ as described in Section~\ref{subsec: be}, so that the table has $2^{d_2}$ rows and $2^{d_1}$ columns (assuming $U$ on the horizontal axis and $V$ on the vertical axis).
 To provide a general theory for contingency tables, in this subsection we \emph{do not} restrict the total probability of each row and column being the same (which happens when $A_i$'s and $B_j$'s are both i.i.d. $Bernoulli(1/2)$).
-However, for identifiability we assume that these row and column total probabilities are all positive.
+However, in this subsection, we shall assume that all cell probabilities are positive.

 To combine the cell information, we consider the $\sigma$-field generated from the binary expansion filtration.
 We explain in the known marginal distribution case first since it is similar for the unknown marginal distribution case.
 With $d_1$ Bernoulli variables $A_k,k=1,\ldots,d_1$ and another $d_2$ Bernoulli variables $B_k,k=1,\ldots,d_2$ (again in this subsection we \emph{do not} assume them to be independent and symmetric), consider two general discrete variables defined by $U_{d_1}=\sum_{k=1}^{d_1} { A_k \over 2^k}$ and $V_{d_2}=\sum_{k=1}^{d_2} { B_k \over 2^k}.$ The $\sigma$-field here is $\sigma(U_{d_1},V_{d_2})=\sigma(A_1,\ldots,A_{d_1},B_1,\ldots,B_{d_2})$ and is generated by $2^{d_1+d_2}-1$ Bernoulli variables resulting from interactions between $A_i$'s and $B_j$'s.
 We shall use the equivalent binary variables $\dot{A}_i=2A_i-1$ and $\dot{B}_j=2B_j-1$ since the interaction between them can be conveniently written as products.
 For example, the event $\{A_1=1,B_1=1\}\cup \{A_1=0,B_1=0\}$ is equivalent to the event $\{\dot{A}_1\dot{B}_1=1\}$.